Joseph-Louis Lagrange: Infinitesimals

 where p is a prime and a is prime to p, may be applied to give the complete algebraic solution of any binomial equation.
 He also here explains how the equation whose roots are the squares of the differences of the roots of the original equation may be used so as to give considerable information as to the position and nature of those roots.

 Celestial mechanics

-The theory of the planetary motions had formed the subject of some of the most remarkable of Lagrange's Berlin papers.
+A theory of the planetary motions had formed the subject of some of the most remarkable of Lagrange's Berlin papers.
 In 1806 the subject was reopened by Poisson, who, in a paper read before the French Academy, showed that Lagrange's formulae led to certain limits for the stability of the orbits.
 Lagrange, who was present, now discussed the whole subject afresh, and in a letter communicated to the academy in 1808 explained how, by the variation of arbitrary constants, the periodical and secular inequalities of any system of mutually interacting bodies could be determined.